 My main research interest lies in developing technologies targeted towards cheap, portable and reliable solutions, which can be used in developing economies for health monitoring.
 This can be done using lab-on-chip type devices to provide real-time quantitative measurements.

-Until recently, I working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
+Until recently, I was working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
 Here, my core efforts were aimed at working with the research and engineering team to develop RIE processes for next generation devices being developed at IBM Research.